DonatHalimi/sheero/README.md

 ## Usage

 Once the application is running, you can access it in your web browser at `http://localhost:3000`.
-You can register a new account, browse products, add an address, add items to your cart, and make purchases.
+You can register a new account, browse products, add an address, add items to your cart and make purchases.

 ## Features

 - User authentication and authorization with accessToken through cookies
+- Google and Facebook login options for seamless authentication
 - State management with Redux for handling application state
 - Address management for shipping
 - Product management with categories